SuttonNet

 Ever had trouble with an email that 'exceeds size limit', & you can't see why?

-2. Email size limits are expressed in bytes.
+Email sizes are expressed in bytes.
 File sizes are often in megabytes (Mb).
 There's a strange binary arithmetic twist whereby 1 Mb means 1,048,576 bytes, not 1,000,000 bytes.
 So much for metrication!
-That 12 Mb file is much larger than you'd think:

 • 12,582,912 bytes = 12 MB